| Home | Overview | Developed Country | Developing Country |

 Leaders: Richard and Victoria Phillips

-Participants will tour a high-input diary and beef farm with the owners, Richard and Victoria Phillips.
-The Phillips will discuss challenges relating to biosecurity, delivery of veterinary services, and disease threats.
-They will also discuss their philosophy of raising livestock while protecting the natural environment, and their efforts to make their products certified organic.
+Participants will tour a high-input dairy farm with the owners, Richard and Victoria Phillips.
+The Phillips will discuss challenges relating to biosecurity, delivery of veterinary services, marketing their products and disease threats.
+They will also discuss their philosophy of raising livestock while protecting the natural environment.

 6:30 pm: Dinner